jjeffrey/firefox-slidedown-tabs/README.md

 more robust.

-If you have suggestions on how to make the code more general, I would be open to pull requests / contributors.
+If you have suggestions on how to make the code more general, I am open to pull requests and contributors.

 ## Known Issues